Sun Binyong

 Sun Binyong (孙斌勇; born November 1976) is a Chinese mathematician.
 He is an academician of the Chinese Academy of Sciences (CAS).

 Early life and education

 Sun was born in Putuo District, Zhoushan, Zhejiang in November 1976, the second of three sons.
 His mother Liu Yadi (刘雅娣) is a housewife.
 His father Sun Kaizhu (孙开柱) was a carpenter.
 He attended Shuangtang Middle School, Putuo Middle School and the High School attached to Tsinghua University.
 After high school, he entered Zhejiang University, where he graduated in 1999.
-In December 2004 he earned his doctorate degree from Hong Kong University of Science and Technology under the supervision of Li Jianshu.
+In December 2004, he earned his Ph.D. from the Hong Kong University of Science and Technology under the supervision of Li Jianshu.

 Career

 From January to September 2005 he was a postdoctoral researcher at the Swiss Federal Institute of Technology Zurich in Switzerland.
 In September 2005 he became research associate at the Institute of Mathematics and Systems Sciences, Chinese Academy of Sciences (CAS), and was promoted to researcher in 2011.